ASX-listed Charter Hall has paid $12.5 million for the Coburg Drive-in cinema complex in Melbourne’s inner north.

 Based on the starting annual rent, Charter Hall is acquiring the property on a 4.8 per cent yield.

-The site is strategic, being a likely candidate for a housing estate, if Village moves out.
+The site is strategic, being a likely candidate for an industrial estate if Village moves out.
 The cinema has lease renewal options beyond 2028.

-Operated as a drive-in cinema since November, 1965, the complex is said to be the biggest centre of its type in the southern hemisphere.
+Operated as a drive-in cinema since November, 1965, the complex is said to be the biggest centre of its type in the southern hemisphere (story continues below).

-“The transaction further reinforces the current demand for long term passive cash flows, especially those with a high underlying land value and future redevelopment potential,” transaction manager Charter Keck Cramer said in this statement.
+“The transaction further reinforces the current demand for long term passive cash flows, especially those with a high underlying land value and future redevelopment potential,” transaction manager Charter Keck Cramer said.

 CKC’s national executive director Clint Jellis and associate director Jessica Crossland acted for Village.